CiscoDevNet/appd-machine-agent-installation/README.md

 After saving the configuration, you are returned to the Service Availability page where you will see your newly created Service Availability check displayed.
 After a few minutes, you will data about the service reported back by the machine agent as it periodically checks the health of the HTTP service running on `apache-webserver-1`.

-alt="The server running the check is listed under the `Server` column and the monitored service is listed in the `Monitored Service` column."
+The server running the check is listed under the `Server` column and the monitored service is listed in the `Monitored Service` column.

 ![Service Availability](images/appd-service-availability.png)